GeorgeRadev/nino/README.md

 ##Components:

-DBManager - used only internaly for extracting settings.
+DBManager - used only internaly for extracting database info.
 DBNotificationManager - gives connections and serves also as messenger for broadcasting and receiving messages
   - getConnectionFromPool
   - addMessageListener